hbctraining/Training-modules/Advanced_shell/lessons/03_Regular_expressions.md

 ### Quotations

 When using grep it is usually not required to put your search term in quotes.
-However, if you would like to use `grep` to do certain types of searches, then you are most likely more safe to wrap your search term in quotations, and likely double quotations.
+However, if you would like to use `grep` to do certain types of searches, it is better or *safer* to wrap your search term in quotations, and likely double quotations.
 Let's briefly discuss the differences:

 #### No quotation